atowarek/fspt2-mvp-flashcards/README.md

 DB_HOST=localhost
 DB_PASS=YOUR_PASSWORD
 DB_USER=root
-API_PORT=5000
+PORT=5000
 ```

 (replace YOUR_PASSWORD with your actual password)

 ### Run Your Development Servers

-- Run `yarn start` in project directory to start both the Express server on port 5000 and client server in development mode with hot reloading in port 3000.
+- Run `yarn dev` in project directory to start both the Express server on port 5000 and client server in development mode with hot reloading in port 3000.
 - Client is configured so all API calls will be proxied to port 5000 for a smoother development experience.
-Yay!
 - You can test your client app in `http://localhost:3000`
 - You can test your API in `http://localhost:5000/api`